OpenAdministration/StuFis/README.md

-# Note
-This project is in the middle of a migration from a legacy framework to Laravel.
-Therefore, the documentation is not yet finalized.

 # Features
-For a Feature List have a look [here](https://open-administration.de/index.php/finanzverwaltungssoftware/)
+For a (full) Feature List have a look [here](https://open-administration.de/index.php/finanzverwaltungssoftware/)
 ## Demo
-You can find a demo of the old legacy code at demo.open-adminsitration.de
+You can find a demo at https://demo.stufis.de

 Login Information: https://open-administration.de/index.php/finanzverwaltungssoftware/
 # Installation

+The installation process is pretty simple and straight forward.
+The configuration can be a bit more challenging.
+See our [User-Guide](https://doku.stufis.de) as reference.

 ## Requirements:
 * php8.2
 * MariaDB / Mysql